hanjinliu/himena/README.md

 ![](images/window.png)

-An infinitely extensible and reusable applications framework.
+`himena` is an infinitely extensible and reusable applications framework.

 Python has a lot of third-party GUI libraries for different purposes.
 They ususally implements their own reader/writer functions, widgets and plugins, which forces